ChrisToJ/PredictionPML/prediction.md

 performed correctly (Class A) or if errors occur during the exercise (Classes B to E).
 We compare a boosting and a random forest approach.
 We decide for the random forest and use a selected set of 16 features.
-We estimate the out of sample error of our model to be below 5%.
+We estimate the out of sample error of our model to be about 3%.

 <img class=center src=./figure/on-body-sensing-schema.png height=450>
 [Resource: Human Activity Recognition](http://groupware.les.inf.puc-rio.br/har)